Jetpack’s site management tools allow you to choose which plugins update automatically.

 You can update plugins, set plugins to automatically update, and activate or deactivate plugins on a per-site basis or in bulk.
 You can also make a new post to any of your blogs from a single page without having to login and post from each site individually.
-Also, this new interface was designed and built to provide a great user experience whether you’re on your computer, tablet, or mobile device.
+Also, this interface was designed and built to provide a great user experience whether you’re on your computer, tablet, or mobile device.

 To get started, visit WordPress.com/sites to see your Jetpack site listed in the site picker.

 You can see at a glance which of your sites has updates available based upon the yellow update icon as shown.
 Let’s look into what we can do for your Jetpack sites from this new interface.

 To manage your plugins, choose your site from your list of sites in the site picker.
-Then, scroll down to the Configure section and select Plugins.
+Then, scroll down to the Tools section and select Plugins.

 Then, click Manage Plugins in the top right, and you will see a list of all of your installed plugins on your selected Jetpack site.

 Active, when the toggle is blue, means the plugin is activated.
 If the toggle is gray, the plugin is deactivated.

 Autoupdates refers to whether or not the plugin can be autoupdated through the auto-updating features in WordPress.
 The toggle indicates if this feature is on or off.
 If the plugin has an update, we’ll take care of doing the updating for you.